David Hussey: Indian Premier League

 Hussey was selected for Kolkata Knight Riders in the Indian Premier League to a contract of $625,000.
 He had a successful first series, scoring 319 runs at 29.00, he received a man of the match award against Deccan Chargers after scoring 38 not out on a difficult pitch to win the match for his side.

 In the fourth season, Hussey attracted the biggest price for an Australian on the opening day of the two-day auction at Bangalore and was contracted by Kings XI Punjab for US$1.4 million.
 He is currently the second-most-expensive overseas IPL cricketer, after Mahela Jayawardene.

 In the 2012 Indian Premier League, due to the absence of injured Kings XI Punjab captain Adam Gilchrist, Hussey was the skipper of Kings XI until Gilchrist returned.

-Hussey represented Chennai Super Kings for IPL 2014.
+Hussey represented Chennai Super Kings for the IPL 2014.
 He was the replacement for the injured Dwayne Bravo.

-Hussey was appointed as the chief mentor for Kolkata Knight Riders in 2019 IPL.
+Hussey was appointed as the chief mentor for Kolkata Knight Riders in the 2019 IPL.